Last update: December 2021

 - To register you as the designated contact point for a Participant or Signatory or prospective Participant or Signatory of the UN Global Compact and/or joint initiatives,

-- To receive communications concerning an individual role you undertake as part of the governance of the UN Global Compact and/or other joint initiatives,
+- To send you communications concerning an individual role you undertake as part of the governance of the UN Global Compact and/or other joint initiatives,

 - Targeted outreach to flag high-level engagement opportunities,